Abibubble/undead-choices/README.md

     * All tested and working correctly.

 2. Safari
-    * Pumpkin border causes issues with the layout.
-    * Otherwise all working correctly.
+    * All tested and working correctly.

 3. Samsung Internet
     * All tested and working correctly.